webdriverio-community/wdio-vscode-service/README.md

 ## Create Your Own PageObjects

-You can re-use the components used in this service for your own webview page objects.
+You can reuse the components used in this service for your own review page objects.
 For that first create a file that defines all your selectors, e.g.:

 ```ts
 // e.g. in /test/pageobjects/locators.ts